-NB: the 1560 (2017) festival on Yaowarat is toned down significantly in comparison to previous years due to the extended mourning of Bhumibol Adulyadej, the late king of Thailand.
+NB: the 1560 (2017) festival on Yaowarat was toned down significantly in comparison to previous years due to the extended mourning of Bhumibol Adulyadej, the late king of Thailand.
+In 2018 the festival is expected to return to its former grand scale event.

 Last week I published a list of 40 vegan Thai foods to try at the Phuket vegetarian festival, and here is a shorter follow up of 15 vegan street foods in Bangkok during the same period.